CozetteDyer/Escape/README.md

           - Hint 3: The answer is spelled out in the environment.
             - Answer: Use the buttons that start out all showing 'A' to display the word 'EXIT.'
   - Puzzle Room 2:
       1. You encounter a trivia Question.
-Texas is respectful to all forms of objects.
+Texas is respectful to all forms of objects.<br/>
         - Answer: corpse
-      2. Georgia isn't a chilcken, they use their hands to eat.
+      2. Georgia isn't a chilcken, they use their hands to eat.<br/>
         - Answer: Fried Chicken
-      3. These Pipelines Are Really Awesome Like Little Efficient Lines.
+      3. These Pipelines Are Really Awesome Like Little Efficient Lines.<br/>
-        - perform PARALLEL processing
+        - Answer: Perform PARALLEL processing
-      4. The answer lies in memory.
+      4. The answer lies in memory.<br/>
-        - memory-mapped I/O
+        - Answer: Memory-mapped I/O
-      5. The answer is  6.241509074×10^18 electrons of charge.
+      5. The answer is  6.241509074×10^18 electrons of charge.<br/>
-        - Ampere
+        - Answer: Ampere